-“AIVITA’s novel approach aims to use the patient’s own immune system to seek out and destroy tumor cells, including tumor-initiating cells that are responsible for the invasion and spread of the disease.“
+“AIVITA’s approach aims to use the patient’s own immune system to seek out and destroy cancer cells, including the tumor-initiating cells that are responsible for the growth and spread of the disease.”

-AIVITA’s cancer immunotherapy technology aims to provide patients with a personalized treatment that targets and eliminates early cancer cells.
+AIVITA’s immunotherapy technology creates personalized vaccines for cancer patients that target and eliminate tumor-initiating cells which are the seed of the disease.
 Used alone or in parallel with other treatments, AIVITA’s cancer immunotherapy represents a powerful new approach in the search for curative treatments for cancer.

 The Advantage of AIVITA's Approach